Bruce Brown NBA Playoffs Player Props: Nuggets vs. Lakers

 Bruce Brown Insights vs. the Lakers

-- The Lakers are the 25th-ranked team in the NBA, conceding 44.9 rebounds per game.
+- The Lakers are the 25th-ranked squad in the league, giving up 44.9 rebounds per game.

-- The Lakers give up 25.7 assists per contest, 15th-ranked in the NBA.
+- The Lakers are the 15th-ranked team in the NBA, giving up 25.7 assists per game.

-- Looking at 3-pointers, the Lakers are 18th in the league, allowing 12.5 makes per game.
+- In terms of 3-pointers, the Lakers have allowed 12.5 makes per game, 18th in the NBA.

 Bruce Brown vs. the Lakers